PLASA in Profile

 A core part of PLASA's strategy is the development of a strong commercial model, so the association has two industry-focused commercial divisions:

-PLASA Events is the exhibition and events arm of PLASA, producing a portfolio of events for the entertainment, events and installation industries, including the internationally respected PLASA Show, which takes place annually at Earls Court, and a series of regional events under the PLASA Focus banner.
+PLASA Events is the exhibition and events arm of PLASA, producing a portfolio of events for the entertainment, events and installation industries, including the internationally respected PLASA Show, which takes place annually at ExCeL, London, and a series of regional events under the PLASA Focus banner.

 PLASA Media publishes the industry-leading magazines Lighting&Sound International and Lighting&Sound America, together with the quarterly journal Protocol.